skinjester/remote-vision/docs/spirit animal notes.md

 2017-04-06 01:35:46
 I've moved the inceptionxform effect to the is_compositing enabled path way.
 Moving that block of functionality makes the transformation happen at different "pahases" of the update.
 I.m not entirely clear why.
 Just an intuition.
-Its looking very interesting placed wher it is
+Its looking very interesting placed where it is.  more fluid

+2017-04-06 16:34:05
+setting up at the  Hammer Theater in San Jose

+2017-05-07 17:57:03
+I gained some insights at LASTFEST2017, it was the most nuanced and interactive show thus far.
+There was a big payoff for staging it with dedicated gear, as I did.
+One unexpected consequences of that is that I now have a storage space - needed somewhere to stor ethe gear for easy deployment
+.

+I'm back to the project after some time away.
+Will organize my goals and thoughts a bit later but here are the outcomes I achieved

+- invitation to speak at Piero Scaruffi LAZER talk in July
+- private show being planned here with primary goal being promotion and a night of hallucinations that I want to turn into a portrait series.

+- next steps?
+- many more possibilities than I'd realized, maybe a bit afraid to say it out loud?

+2017-05-07 18:02:11
+stepping back into python and studying multiprocessing again.